Npower Nexit portal: How to apply for CBN empowerment

 Npower Nexit portal: How to apply for CBN empowerment – The NEXIT Portal is a Portal that will enable Exited N-power Beneficiaries to apply for Central bank of Nigeria Empowerment Options as part of their transition package.
-The link to the portal and Beneficiaries login details will soon be communicated to them.
+The link to the portal and Beneficiaries login details will soon be communicated to them – Apply here!

 Below are Five Things we Note from the Humanitarian affairs Ministry update about the NEXIT Portal